basetenlabs/truss/docs/create/manual.md

 The model file implements the following functions, in order of execution:

 * A constructor `__init__` to initiate the class
-* A function called `load`, called once before any predictions
+* A function called `load`, called **only** once, and that call is guaranteed to happen before **any** predictions are run
-* A function `preprocess`, called once before each prediction
+* A function `preprocess`, called once before **each** prediction
-* A function `predict` that actually runs the model
+* A function `predict` that actually runs the model to make a prediction
-* A function `postprocess`, called once after each prediction
+* A function `postprocess`, called once after **each** prediction

 Having both a constructor and a load function means you have flexibility on when you download and/or deserialize your model.
-Put these steps in the load function to run them on-demand on first prediction (though note that will cause a sort of "cold start" in your model service).
+There are three possibilities here, and we strongly recommend the second one:

+1. Load model in the constructor, but it's not a good idea to block constructor
+2. Load in the load function.
+3. Load lazily on first prediction, but this gives your model service a cold start issue

-Also, your model gets access to certain values, including the `config.yaml` and `examples.yaml` file for configuration and sample input, respectively, as well as the `data` folder where you previously put the serialized model.
+Also, your model gets access to certain values, including the `config.yaml` file for configuration and the `data` folder where you previously put the serialized model.

 Once your model is created, you'll likely need to develop it further, see the next section for everything you need to know about local development!